Spark-gap transmitter: Continuous waves

 Although their damping had been reduced as much as possible, spark transmitters still produced damped waves, which due to their large bandwidth caused interference between transmitters.
 The spark also made a very loud noise when operating, produced corrosive ozone gas, eroded the spark electrodes, and could be a fire hazard.
 Despite its drawbacks, most wireless experts believed along with Marconi that the impulsive "whipcrack" of a spark was necessary to produce radio waves that would communicate long distances.

 From the beginning, physicists knew that another type of waveform, continuous sinusoidal waves (CW), had theoretical advantages over damped waves for radio transmission.
 Because their energy is essentially concentrated at a single frequency, in addition to causing almost no interference to other transmitters on adjacent frequencies, continuous wave transmitters could transmit longer distances with a given output power.
 They could also be modulated with an audio signal to carry sound.
-The problem was no techniques were known for generating them.
+The problem was no techniques were known for generating continuous waves.
 The efforts described above to reduce the damping of spark transmitters can be seen as attempts to make their output approach closer to the ideal of a continuous wave, but spark transmitters could not produce true continuous waves.

 Beginning about 1904, continuous wave transmitters were developed using new principles, which competed with spark transmitters.
 Continuous waves were first generated by two short-lived technologies: